Dog Bites Demand Strong Legal Action

 Yes.
 Insurance companies don't want people to know that they can ask for more money than the initial offer for their dog bite.
 Injury victims can - and should - negotiate for more money.
 That's why you need an experienced attorney on your side who understands the system and knows how to get results.

 Yes.
 Sometimes, the best way to be fairly compensated for a dog bite is to file a lawsuit.
 Most cases do settle, but sometimes aggressive litigation is necessary.
 Knowing if this is the right route to take can be a challenge.
-That's why it's important to contact us.
-We can meet with you and discuss all the legal options available to you.
+That's why it's important to contact and attorney who can meet with you and discuss all the legal options available to you.

 There are so many reasons why you should hire an Oklahoma dog bite attorney.
 Ultimately, though, results are what matters most.
 In case after case, we have consistently obtained sizable settlements and verdicts for victims of dog attacks.